Background

 Spearheaded by Canada’s Produce Industry

-Supported by Agriculture & Agrifood Canada
+Supported by Agriculture & Agri-food Canada (AAFC)

-Enabled by Strategic Partners
+Enabled by Strategic Partnerships

 In addition, leading plastics sector stakeholders such as the Canada Plastics Pact, and industry leading consultancies such as PAC Global provide strategic advice and support in regards to the current state of the plastics ecosystem in Canada.